siscodr/CSSE374Misfits/README.md

 Milestone 4:
 Because our code was so well designed, our design did not change in this milestone.

+Milestone 5:
+We refactored most of our code a lot.
+Detection is implemented inside of detectors and adding class information happens in ClassContainer instead of UMLArrows.
+UMLArrows still directs toward the current container.
+All printing now occurs at the end of the program and happens from the UMLPrinter class.

 Who did what
 Milestone 1:
 Morgan Cook: Wrote code to print the class name in the UML, implemented the ‘use’ and ‘extends’ arrows, wrote code to draw the line between fields and methods, did constant quality assurance and drew the UML diagram